flutter/website/src/content/tools/devtools/app-size.md

 In the diff view, the treemap and tree table show only data that differs between the two imported size files.

-For questions about using the treemap, see [Using the treemap][] above.
+For questions about using the treemap, see [Use the treemap][] above.

 ## Generating size files